danielabar/meblog/src/markdown/rails-slack-app-part1-oauth.md

 ```

 <aside class="markdown-aside">
-For even stronger security, Slack also supports <a class="markdown-link" href="https://api.slack.com/authentication/rotation">OAuth token rotation</a>, although I couldn't find support for that in the `slack-ruby-bot-server` gem.
+For stronger security, Slack also supports <a class="markdown-link" href="https://api.slack.com/authentication/rotation">OAuth token rotation</a>, although I couldn't find support for that in the `slack-ruby-bot-server` gem.
 So for this relatively simple app, I will not be using this feature.
 </aside>

 ## Rails Blocked Host

-The OAuth flow isn't going to work quite yet, there's one more thing we need to do on the Rails side to allow incoming requests that aren't `localhost`.
-Recall we have ngrok running at something like `https://12e4-203-0-113-42.ngrok-free.app`, which will forward requests to the Rails app running at `http://localhost:3000`.
-However as of Rails 6, the `ActionDispatch::HostAuthorization` middleware will [block any requests that aren't localhost](../rails-blocked-host-docker-fix).
-This means when Slack sends us the Redirect URL containing the OAuth code, it will never hit our Welcome controller because the HostAuthorization middleware will reject it.
+The OAuth flow isn't going to work quite yet, there's one more thing required on the Rails side to allow incoming requests that aren't `localhost`.
+Recall that ngrok running at something like `https://12e4-203-0-113-42.ngrok-free.app`, which will forward requests to the Rails app running at `http://localhost:3000`.

+As of Rails 6, the `ActionDispatch::HostAuthorization` middleware will [block any requests that aren't localhost](../rails-blocked-host-docker-fix).
+This means when Slack sends the Redirect URL containing the OAuth code, it will never hit the Welcome controller because the `HostAuthorization` middleware will reject it.

-To resolve this, we need to specify the ngrok forwarding address in `config/environments/development.rb` so that it will be allowed:
+To resolve this, add the ngrok forwarding address in `config/environments/development.rb` so that it will be allowed:

 ```ruby
 # config/environments/development.rb